podium-lib/context/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/podium-lib/context.svg)](https://greenkeeper.io/)
 [![Known Vulnerabilities](https://snyk.io/test/github/podium-lib/context/badge.svg)](https://snyk.io/test/github/podium-lib/context)

-This module is intended for internall use in Podium and not a module an end user would use directly.
+This module is intended for internal use in Podium and is not a module an end user would use directly.
+An end user can though interact with this module through a higher level module such as the @podium/layout module.

 ## Installation